KenWillmott/SolarPosition/README.md

     azimuthVariable = someLocation.getSolarPosition().azimuth;

+However, direct methods are provided for those members so the above can be stated more simply:

+    azimuthVariable = someLocation.getAzimuth();

 All parameters of a position object are calculated at the same time.
 Before any solar calculation is performed internally, a check is made to see if the time has changed from the previous calculation.
 If the results are available from the previous calculation, they will be used instead